nachocaru/xaprb.com/content/blog/2005-11-29-the-four-tools.md

 > *   Version control
 > *   Bug tracking

 The first two tools are for the individual, and the second two are team tools, at least in most cases.
-Which tools are used, and how well they work, depends on many factors; in a professional environment, it&#8217;s largely a corporate culture issue.
+Which tools are used, and how well they work, depends on many factors; in a professional environment, it's largely a corporate culture issue.

  [1]: http://www.randsinrepose.com/archives/2004/07/10/what_to_do_when_youre_screwed.html